-- 7. (1) In addition to the powers provided under section 72 of the Act, the Director and an Accident Investigator-in-charge shall have power to - (a) order for immediate listing of evidence and the removal of debris or components for examination or analysis purposes; - (b) immediately and access and use the contents of flight recorders, Air Traffic Services records and any other recording, which access shall be unrestricted; - (c) require the flight crew, passengers and aviation personnel involved in the accident or incident to undergo such other tests including breathalyser test within a reasonable time for the purposes of the investigation; and - (d) take measures, including the removal or the testing, for the preservation of or otherwise deal with any aircraft other than an aircraft involved in the accident or incident, where it appears to the Director, an Accident Investigator-in-charge or an Accident Investigator to be necessary for the purposes of the investigation. - (2) Without prejudice to the generality of subregulation (1), the Director may request another contracting State to provide such information, facilities or experts as the Director may consider necessary for the purposes of an investigation.
+- (c) require the flight crew, passengers and aviation personnel involved in the accident or incident to undergo such other tests including breathalyser test within a reasonable time for the purposes of the investigation; and - (d) take measures, including the removal or the testing, for the preservation of or otherwise deal with any aircraft other than an aircraft involved in the accident or incident, where it appears to the Director, an investigator-in-charge or an Accident Investigator to be necessary for the purposes of the investigation. - (2) Without prejudice to the generality of subregulation (1), the Director may request another contracting State to provide such information, facilities or experts as the Director may consider necessary for the purposes of an investigation. - 9.
+(1) The Director shall not appoint a person as an Accident Investigator if the person is directly or indirectly, as the owner, shareholder, director, officer, partner or otherwise, engaged in - (a) an air transportation undertaking or business; or - (b) the manufacture or distribution of air transportation plant or equipment, except where the distribution is merely incidental to the general merchandising of goods. - (2) During the term of office of an Accident Investigator, in addition to the prohibitions under subregulation (1), the Accident Investigator shall not - (a) accept or hold any office or employment; or - (b) carry on any activity, inconsistent with the performance of the Investigator's duties.